esojcic/ConfigData/README.md

 |Header |Accept-Encoding | 'gzip' | false | If the attribute is present and is set to 'gzip', the response will be compressed
 |Body |--- |JSON request object | true | Request message in JSON format

-HTTP compression, otherwise known as content encoding, is a publicly defined way to compress textual content transferred from web servers to browsers.
-HTTP compression uses public domain compression algorithms, like gzip and compress, to compress XHTML, JavaScript, CSS, and other text files at the server.Sep
-HTTP Request
-Mehtod: POST
-Header attributes